If a latte is poured without anyone to photograph it, does it make a design?

 In Canada, influencer marketing is regulated by the federal government under the Competition Act (administered by the Competition Bureau) as well as the self-regulatory body, Ad Standards Canada.
-According to guidelines set out by these bodies, advertisers should abide by two “Golden Rules” when using influencer marketing.
+According to guidelines set out by these bodies, there are two “Golden Rules” advertisers must abide by when marketing through influencers:

 If an influencer talks about a product, service or brand, and there is a connection between the influencer and the product/service/brand which may affect the weight or credibility of that statement, then the connection must be disclosed.
 This is known as a “material connection”.
 Of course, the most obvious form of material connection is payment.
 But a material connection can also include such arrangements as gifts, contest entries, event invitations, family relationships, employment relationships and ownership stakes.